Von Neumann Algebras of Thompson-like Groups from Cloning Systems II: The Higman--Thompson Groups are McDuff

 \begin{theorem} Let $((\rho_n)_{n \in \mathbb{N}}, (\kappa_k^n)_{k \le n}))$ be a pure and diverse $d$-ary cloning system on a sequence of non-trivial abelian groups $(G_n)_{n \in \mathbb{N}}$.
-Then $L(\mathscr{K}_d(G_*))$ is a Cartan subalgebra of $L(\mathscr{T}_d(G_*))$. \end{theorem} What makes this theorem intriguing and unusual is that it starkly contrasts with the case of $L(F_d)$, $L(T_d)$, and $L(V_d)$.
-Indeed, as we noted in the introduction, the Higman-Thompson group factors $L(F_d)$, $L(T_d)$, and $L(V_d)$ cannot contain a Cartan subalgebra arising from an abelian subgroup, and the same is true of the R{\"o}ver--Nekrashevych groups because any normal subgroup of a R{\"o}ver--Nekrashevych group contains its commutator subgroup (see \cite[Theorem 9.11]{nekrashevych04}).
-We note, however, that $L(\langle x_0 \rangle)$ is a singular maximal abelian subalgebra of $L(F_d)$ (see \cite[Lemma 3.2]{jolissaint05}), where $x_0$ is a generator in the infinite presentation of $F_d$.
+Then $L(\mathscr{K}_d(G_*))$ is a Cartan subalgebra of $L(\mathscr{T}_d(G_*))$. \end{theorem} What makes this theorem intriguing is that it starkly contrasts with the case of $L(F_d)$, $L(T_d)$, and $L(V_d)$.
+Indeed, as we noted in the introduction, the Higman-Thompson group factors $L(F_d)$, $L(T_d)$, and $L(V_d)$ cannot contain a Cartan subalgebra arising from an abelian subgroup\footnote{ We note, however, that $L(\langle x_0 \rangle)$ is a singular maximal abelian subalgebra of $L(F)$ (see \cite[Lemma 3.2]{jolissaint05}), where $x_0$ is the first generator in the infinite presentation of $F$, and this ought to easily generalize to $F_d$ for all $d > 2$.}, and the same is true of the R{\"o}ver--Nekrashevych groups because any normal subgroup of a R{\"o}ver--Nekrashevych group contains its commutator subgroup (see \cite[Theorem 9.11]{nekrashevych04}).
 However, it is rather easy to produce Thompson-like groups arising from $d$-ary cloning systems which contain an abelian subgroup giving rise to a Cartan subalgebra.
-Indeed, given any non-trivial abelian group $G$ and any monomorphisms $\phi_1,\dots,\phi_d : G \to G$, we know that the usual $d$-ary cloning system on the sequence of groups $(\Psi^n(G))_{n \in \mathbb{N}}$ is pure and diverse so the above implies that $L(\mathscr{K}_d(\Psi^*(G)))$ is always a Cartan subalgebra of the type $\II_1$ factor $L(\mathscr{T}_d(\Psi^*(G)))$.
+As a matter of fact, given any non-trivial abelian group $G$ and any monomorphisms $\phi_1,\dots,\phi_d : G \to G$, we know that the usual $d$-ary cloning system on the sequence of groups $(\Psi^n(G))_{n \in \mathbb{N}}$ is pure and diverse so the above implies that $L(\mathscr{K}_d(\Psi^*(G)))$ is always a Cartan subalgebra of the type $\II_1$ factor $L(\mathscr{T}_d(\Psi^*(G)))$.
 If we additionally assume that the $\phi_1,\dots,\phi_d$ are the identity, then $L(\mathscr{T}_d(\Psi^*(G)))$ is in fact a type $\II_1$ McDuff factor with at least one Cartan subalgebra for any choice of non-trivial abelian group $G$.
 Type $\II_1$ McDuff factors with at least one Cartan subalgebra are interesting because their Cartan subalgebras are not classifiable by countable structures in the descriptive set-theoretic sense (see \cite[Corollary G]{spaas18}).
-Since it is entirely possible that $F_d$ is amenable, these factors $L(\mathscr{T}_d(\Psi^*(G)))$ would merely be different manifestations of the hyperfinite type $\II_1$ factor, which would not be very interesting.
+Since it is entirely possible that $F_d$ is amenable, these factors $L(\mathscr{T}_d(\Psi^*(G)))$ would merely be different manifestations of the hyperfinite type $\II_1$ factor.
 Hence, it would be interesting to find a non-amenable group $G$, in order to ensure that $\mathscr{T}_d(\Psi^*(G))$ is non-amenable, such that $L(\mathscr{T}_d(\Psi^*(G))$ contains at least one Cartan subalgebra